Aleksandra11/Project_Neighborhood_map/README.md

 *View the live version of the map* [here.](http://aleksandra11.github.io/Project_Neighborhood_map/) How to use
 ----------------------------
-On the map you can chose a locations by clicking on a marker directly or filtering the list and enjoy the unique useful information about the locations including beautiful photos from Flickr feeds displayed in a lightbox manner.
+On the map you can chose a locations by clicking on a marker directly or filtering the list and enjoy the unique useful information about the locations from Google Street veiw and Fouresquare, including beautiful photos from Flickr feeds displayed in a lightbox manner.

 In case if something went wrong when downloading the map or pulling information from different API calls the messages will show up to inform the users that the data cant'be loaded at that time.

+This application is mobile friendly, to see the list of locations on mobile device use shortcuts by touching the screen with two fingers and scroll up and down to choose your favorite place.

 Resources
 ----------------------------